federico-arias/federico-arias.github.io/content/about.md

 Nowadays, having to coordinate S3, EC2, ECS, ERS, RDS, ElastiCache and a myriad of other services make the manual approach seem less feasible.

-I am currently building Docker images for all of my apps and deploying them to Heroku or AWS using an automated CircleCI configuration.
+I am building Docker images for all my apps and deploying them to Heroku or AWS using an automated CircleCI configuration.
 I have a bash script that sets up an IAM role, creates a VPC, a S3 bucket, an ElasticBeanstalk environment, a RDS database and takes care of a bunch of other tasks, but I am